Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.

 During the procedure

-You will have a small flexible tube placed within a vein (intravenous access), and your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
+Your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
 An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.

 After the procedure